seekingcode18/energy-comparison-task/README.md

 # Price comparison for energy plans

-Basic app that displays results from DComparison Technologies API sorted by price
+Basic app that displays results from DComparison Technologies API sorted by price.

 ## Technologies
 * React